top of page

 When we speak, we use speech sounds!

-‘Duck Hand’ the word and think about the pictures of the speech sounds for that word.
+‘Duck Hand’ the word and think about which letters are the 'pictures of the speech sounds' for that word?

 We are going to explore all the Sound Pics® for all speech sounds!